 “In this community, there never seems to be a dull moment — our bonds are unbreakable.
 You are guaranteed to graduate here with lifelong friends, core memories, and life lessons.
 I wouldn’t change a thing.”

 Plan Your Campus Visit Today

 Coming to Foxcroft’s campus often leaves a lasting impression on our visitors.
-Whether it is the conversation you share with your tour guide, the friendly “hellos” you receive from students and faculty as you walk across campus, or the feeling you get taking in our uncommonly beautiful setting, your visit to the private girls’ school in the Southeast will give you an authentic look into life at Foxcroft.
+Whether it is the conversation you share with your tour guide, the friendly “hellos” you receive from students and faculty as you walk across campus, or the feeling you get taking in our uncommonly beautiful setting, your visit to campus will give you an authentic look into life at Foxcroft.
 Come see us soon!

-Senior Associate Director of Enrollment and Director of Inclusion and Diversity
+Associate Director of Admission for Access and Inclusion

 An all-girls boarding and day school in Northern Virginia, Foxcroft prepares young women in grades 9-12 for success in college and in life.
 Our outstanding academic program offers challenging courses, including Advanced Placement classes and an innovative STEM program.
 Our premiere equestrian program is nationally recognized, and our athletic teams have won conference and state championships.
 Experience the best in girls' boarding schools: visit Foxcroft.